 Programs and services

-TESSA offers confidential support and services for victims of Domestic Violence or Sexual Assault (DVSA) and their children.
+TESSA offers confidential support and services for victims of Inter-Personal Violence, Sexual Assault, Stalking or Human Trafficking and their children.

 TESSA staff provides help in crisis situations, works with victims to create safety plans, and connects victims with other community services.